Overspinning problem in Kerr black holes: second order corrections and self-energy: Discussion

 The factor of $1/2$ corresponds to the Taylor expansion.
 Finally, applying this result to the Kerr metric, we obtain that an energy $E^{(2)}$ with contributions such as self-energy, must have a lower bound given exactly by:

 This lower bound was obtained in \cite{hod, needham} by assuming cosmic censorship and area theorem.
-Here we proved that arises naturally to prevent a black hole from violating weak cosmic censorship, provided that matter sources satisfy the null energy condition after interaction with the black hole.
+Here we proved that arises naturally to prevent a black hole from violating weak cosmic censorship, provided that matter sources satisfy the null energy condition after interaction with the black hole, in this spirit it reinforces the idea that weak cosmic censorship prevails in many counterexamples explored \cite{Hod4}.
 Most recently, Wald and Mackewicz have rigorously proven such lower bound, for spinning bodies in the Kerr metric \cite{macke}.